-How to feel happy – seems like I have it all figured out which I certainly do not.
+Anyone who says “here is how to feel happy” may seem like I have it all figured out, which I certainly do not.
 Butttt, I am confident writing this blog post because everyone I’ve shared my daily happiness system with has told me it’s life changing.
 Here’s the one thing that’s a must for it to work… you’ve got to do the work.
 You have to put in effort to feel happiness.
 You’re going to enjoy it though, so don’t worry… it won’t be hard.

 One of the most interesting things I’ve read (I feel like I start a lot of sentences that way but I’m such a reader especially on personal development, happiness and all that good stuff).
 Anyway… an interesting idea offered in a piece I once read is that: “our natural, default state is negative.”

 What that means for us is that unless we are actively pursing happiness… unless we are seeking the positive… we will likely just feel blah.

 I need to state this very clearly… the happiness that I am referring to is not over the top.
 To me, in order to live a happy, darn good life, you have to find happiness in the day-to-day.
 During this crazy time of life, I feel like this type of happiness have proven to be the most important type of happiness.

 Of course you will feel happy when you’re on vacation or opening presents or at a fancy dinner or doing some over the top activity in some over the top location.
 That’s awesome and I hope your life includes that but the happiness I am referring to is this….